 George graduated from Duke University with a B.A. in Public Policy, as well as minors in Finance and Spanish.

-Thomas is a sophomore at Duke University majoring in Public Policy Analysis with a minor in Statistics.
+Thomas Mande Thomas is a senior at Duke University majoring in Public Policy Analysis with a minor in Statistics.
 Outside of class, Thomas is passionately involved in Duke's political community, and took a leave of absence his sophomore fall to work as Director of Young Voter Strategy for FLIP NC.

 Julia is very excited to be on the Young Adult Advisory Board!

-Samuel works as an Associate Consultant at Mars & Co., a global strategy consulting firm.
+Samuel works as a Senior Business Analyst at FIS, a global payments company.
+He previously worked at strategy consulting firm Mars & Co.
 While at Duke, he planned and put on Shave for Schreiber, Buzz for Bobby during the first four years of the event.
 Samuel also helped to create a complementary event for Shave and Buzz in New York City, to continue to raise money for I’m Not Done Yet.

-Alex is planning to pursue a career in medicine and is currently working for UCSF’s Pediatric Oncology department in clinical research.
-She plans to attend medical school sometime soon and eventually practice in this field.
-Alex enjoys spending time outside with friends, family and foster-turned-adopted pup, Rhino.
+After graduation, Alex worked for UCSF’s Pediatric Oncology department in clinical research.
+She just started her first year at Rush Medical College and hopes to eventually practice in the field of Pediatric Oncology.
+Alex enjoys spending time outside with friends, family, and foster-turned-adopted pup, Rhino.